leomoon-studios/namecheap-ddns-with-batch/README.md

 # Introduction
-Dynamic DNS for NameCheap using Batch
+Dynamic DNS script for NameCheap using Batch.

 ## Donations
 Future development of this project depends on community donations.
 All proceeds will go towards the development.
 You can donate using "[THIS LINK](https://www.paypal.me/leomoon)" and make sure to include which project you want to support.